Algebraic vector bundles and $p$-local A^1-homotopy theory: Abstract

 \section{Abstract}

-We construct many ``low rank" algebraic vector bundles on ``simple" smooth affine varieties of high dimension.
-In a related direction, we study the existence of polynomial representatives of elements in the classical (unstable) homotopy groups of spheres.
-Using techniques of $\aone$-homotopy theory, we are able to produce ``motivic" lifts of elements in classical homotopy groups of spheres; these lifts provide interesting polynomial maps of spheres and algebraic vector bundles.
+Using techniques of $\aone$-homotopy theory, we produce motivic lifts of elements in classical homotopy groups of spheres; these lifts provide polynomial maps of spheres and allow us to construct ``low rank" algebraic vector bundles on ``simple" smooth affine varieties of high dimension.